A CONSCIOUS JOURNEY TOWARDS A MORE RESPONSIBLE FUTURE

 Many placed young people come from families where it can be financially difficult to keep up with the parties and the ‘gift rain’ that confirmands from more traditional families experience.
 Confirmation clothes, the party, expenses for “Blue Monday” are all something that runs up the bill - and can be incredibly difficult to live up to if you do not have the resources.

-At MUNTHE, we are aspiring to become as transparent as possible.
+Transparency is a fundamental component in the transition towards a more responsible future.
+At MUNTHE, we aspire to become more transparent.
 To do so requires a meticulous documentation practice that we are only now establishing internally and with our suppliers.
 We are taking small steps but learn as we go.

 Our initiatives are:

 Percentage breakdown on MUNTHE supplier factories of 2023, by country:

 At MUNTHE, we are working hard towards no waste.
-By integrating a meticulous approach to our design, the materials we use and the way we produce each collection, we are working to become the most responsible version of ourselves.Our initiatives are:
+By integrating a meticulous approach to our design, the materials we use and the way we produce each collection, we are working to become the most responsible version of ourselves.

-Wear your clothes more than once, repair the holes and imperfections if needed, and wear with care.
+Wear your clothes more than once, repair the holes and imperfections if needed, and wear them with care.

 You can find the wash instructions specified in the care labels inside each style.
 Follow the instructions accordingly in order to keep your clothes in good shape.

 If you have any questions, please contact us at email@example.com

-When we are organizing a photoshoot or hosting a fashion show, we only bring reused props and revamp the ones we already have – by repainting them.
+When organizing a photoshoot or hosting a fashion show, we only bring props which are or can be reused.
 We only eat, drink and serve organic food and drinks.
-No plastic bottles.
+We only use recycled plastic bottles, which are sent to recycling after use.
 No printed invites.

 Sadly, the fashion industry is not renowned for its good working environments.
-At MUNTHE, we believe that our most valuable resource is the individual people that we work with on a daily base.
-We also believe that it is an on-going task to challenge the existing conditions to create the best possible working environment for our employees and the people who work with our suppliers.
+At MUNTHE, we believe that our most valuable resource is the individual people that we work with on a daily basis.
+We also believe that it is an on-going task to challenge the existing conditions, supporting our suppliers and the people we work with in creating a better working environment.

-We have developed a Code of Conduct rooted in the UN Sustainable Development Goals to ensure a baseline for the ethical and environmental aspects of our collaborations.
-We believe that this is a strong tool to implement and so we use the Code of Conduct to monitor ourselves and our supplier’s actions and progressions towards a more sustainable future in the fashion industry.
+We have developed a Code of Conduct rooted in the UN Global Compact Goals 1-10 and developed across multiple Danish fashion companies and organizations to ensure a baseline for the ethical and environmental aspects of our collaborations.
+We believe that this is a strong tool to implement and so we use the Code of Conduct to monitor ourselves and our suppliers’ actions and progressions towards a more responsible future in the fashion industry.